For District IV director: Lisa Houston

-Member: Member of ACS since 1990.
-ASTM.
-ACS Divisions: Energy and Fuels; Business Development and Management; Professional Relations.
+Member: Member of ACS since 1990; American Society for Testing and Materials (ASTM); ACS divisions: Energy and Fuels, Business Development and Management, Professional Relations.

 Houston’s statement

-I currently serve as District IV director and am honored to be a candidate for a second term.
-The American Chemical Society has played a large role in both my life and my career.
-As with many, I put myself through college commuting 2 h each day and working nights after school.
-It was in college where I discovered my passion for chemistry, but personal circumstances required plans for graduate school to be set aside and I entered the workforce with a position in the chemical industry.
+Colleagues, I am honored to be considered as a candidate for District IV director.
+My first exposure to chemistry was in my sophomore year of college.
+Like a catalyst in a chemical reaction, the activation barrier was overcome, and the final product has been an enduring passion for chemistry and sharing its impact on society and the world.
+I joined the American Chemical Society as a member nearly 30 years ago and have been an active volunteer for more than 25 years at all levels, including local section, division, regional meetings, and national committees.
+I began my ACS career in the Division of Petroleum Chemistry (now Energy and Fuels), where I have served in almost every position, including area representative, treasurer, chair, alternate councilor, and currently as councilor, long-range planning chair, and chair of the newly formed Communications and Technology Committee.
+I have also volunteered my services to the Greater Houston Local Section, where I have served as treasurer, chair, Communications and Technology Committee chair, and now as Awards chair.
+During this time, I also had the opportunity to serve on the organizing committee of the 2016 Southwest Regional Meeting as fundraising chair.
+All these volunteer opportunities have advanced my professional career by providing leadership training in a host of different areas that have crossed over into my professional life and ultimately to my current position as the business segment leader of two portfolios at Petroleum Analyzer Company (PAC), an analytical instrumentation company.

-I joined ACS in 1990 when I attended my first ACS meeting and shortly thereafter began to serve the Petroleum Chemistry Division.
-Even as a single parent, I managed my commitments to the division, which included two trips a year to ACS meetings, in addition to work travel, and a host of my children’s school activities.
-I have since served in additional leadership roles in the Greater Houston Section, regional meetings, a number of national committees, and on the Board of Directors.
-All these have advanced my professional career by providing leadership opportunities and experiences that have crossed over into my professional life and ultimately led to my current position as vice president for PAC, an analytical instrument company.
+The ACS Board of Directors has the responsibility to guide and direct the society in fulfilling its vision of “improving people’s lives through the transforming power of chemistry.”
+My commitment to you is to work closely with the board, executive director and CEO, committees, local section, divisions, and all members of our society to guide ACS in meeting its mission “to advance the broader chemistry enterprise and its practitioners for the benefit of Earth and its people.”

-The Board of Directors has the responsibility to guide and direct the society in fulfilling its vision and mission.
-My commitment is to continue using my energy and skills in my various roles serving the society to champion diversity, equity, inclusion, and respect (DEIR), communicate the value of ACS, strengthen ACS component groups, and advocate for science with the public and government.
+There are many issues that the society faces which I am committed to work on improving, including the following priorities:

-▸ Advance DEIR: I am proud to have served on the board working group that recommended changes to the ACS Strategic Plan to include a fifth goal to embrace and advance inclusion in chemistry, which was approved by the board.
-In my current role as chair of the Board Committee on Strategic Planning (SPC), the committee continues to focus our efforts on developing strategies to advance DEIR in the chemical enterprise as outlined in my March 21, 2021, Comment in C&EN titled “Working Together toward Diversity, Equity, Inclusion, and Respect in the Chemistry Enterprise.”
-Presently, SPC is pioneering efforts to establish and implement key indicators of progress towards achieving the ACS Strategic Plan.
+Increase membership.
+We must continue to deliver services that meet current members’ needs.
+In addition, we must attract new members with innovative services to stay scientifically current, increase their skills, and provide recognition, job opportunities, and networking.

-▸ Communicate the value of ACS: ACS provides a host of benefits for members in all stages of their education and careers including professional development, scientific publications, recognition, career counseling, and networking.
-However, this value proposition is not always communicated clearly.
-To address industrial member value, I served on a board working group to develop strategies for ACS staff and/or industry-related ACS divisions or committees to achieve transformation of industry member attendance at ACS meetings.
-I will continue to drive member engagement and attract new members through personal and collaborative efforts to communicate the value of ACS membership for all.
+Strong local sections, international chapters, and divisions.
+ACS is a grassroots organization, and it is imperative that its grassroots units become and remain healthy, as they are the backbone of the society.
+ACS would not exist if not for our dedicated volunteers at every level; however, the local sections, international chapters, and divisions are normally held together by a small subsegment of their population.
+We need to develop mechanisms to aid them in engaging an active volunteer pipeline including students, academic, and industrial professionals to strengthen and increase their impact.
+We also need to encourage the interactions between them which will serve to provide further strength.

-▸ Build strong local sections, international chapters, and divisions: It is imperative that the ACS component groups become and remain healthy, as they are the backbone of the society.
-ACS would not exist if it were not for our dedicated volunteers at every level; however, the local sections, international chapters, and divisions are normally held together by a small subsegment of their population.
-We need to develop mechanisms to aid them in engaging their members, including students, academics, and industrial professionals, to increase their impact.
-To this end, I have been working with the ACS president-elect, Committee on Local Section Activities, and ACS staff to build a revised ACS Speaker Service and directory to increase member interaction for all local sections, international chapters, and divisions by allowing them access to a diverse group of global speakers who want to share their expertise and passion for chemistry on a wide variety of topics.
+Science communication and advocacy.
+Our future as a society, a nation, and as chemical professionals depends on how well the public and legislators understand the benefits of chemistry.
+Their understanding, or the lack thereof, affects funding of R&D and STEM education as well as laws and regulations that impact chemical businesses and jobs.
+ACS must provide resources to help understand the importance of chemistry to daily lives, health, and well-being.
+We must inspire, equip, and support ACS members in delivering positive messages in their communities and to enhance the perception and appreciation for chemistry from the local through the federal levels of government.

-▸ Advocate for science with government and public: Our future as a society, a nation, and as chemical professionals depends on how well the public and legislators understand the benefits of chemistry.
-Their understanding affects funding of research and development and STEM education, as well as laws and regulations that impact chemical businesses and jobs.
-I completed the ACS Advocacy Workshop to learn how to advocate for science, and I engaged my state and local government representatives to promote chemistry and STEM-related issues.
-I will continue to enhance the perception and appreciation for chemistry from the local through the federal levels of government as well as the public.
+With the combination of my more than 30 years in the industry and 25 years of ACS experience, I have sharpened my organizational and leadership skills with ever-increasing roles of responsibility in each.
+In both my professional and volunteer roles, I have enabled teamwork, fostered innovation, and mentored young chemists to achieve success.
+I have a proven track record of working in my local section, division, ACS committees, and my business to develop goals and determine and execute strategic initiatives to achieve those goals.
+The result has been continued measurable growth for all.
+All these experiences have shaped my philosophy as a leader and would serve me well as an ACS Board member.

-My work is not done, and I would be honored to have your support and vote for District IV director.
-For more information please visit my website www.lisahouston.org or contact me at lisahoustonacs@gmail.com.
+I pledge to contribute all my energy, enthusiasm, and experience to keep ACS strong.
+I urge you to vote for me, and I would be honored by your support.

 Join the conversation